Qt-Material

 GitHub top language PyPI - License PyPI PyPI - Status PyPI - Python Version GitHub last commit CodeFactor Grade Documentation Status

-pip install qt-material
+pip install -U qt-material

-Usage
+Basic Usage

 import sys